 B3 Level 2 Corporate Governance Listing Regulations

-SulAmérica joined B3 Level 2 Corporate Governance Practices on September 12, 2007 and obtained its registration as a publicly held company from the Brazilian Securities and Exchange Commission (CVM) on October 3, 2007.
-The Company’s units (B3: SULA11) have been traded on the B3 since October 5, 2007 and are included in the portfolios of the following indices: Brasil Index – IBrX, B3 Financeiro index – IFNC, Small Cap index – SMLL, Differentiated Tag-Along index – ITAG, Differentiated Corporate Governance index – IGC, Corporate Governance Trade index – IGCT, Dividend index – IDIV and Amplified Brazil index – IBRA.
-SulAmérica is also an index component of the Dow Jones Sustainability Index (DJSI), included in the Dow Jones Sustainability Emerging Markets Index portfolio, and of FTSE4GOOD Index Series, both designed to measure the performance of companies demonstrating strong Environmental, Social and Governance (ESG) practices.
+SulAmérica joined B3 Level 2 Corporate Governance Practices on September 12, 2007 and obtained its registration as a publicly held company from the Brazilian Securities and Exchange Commission (CVM) on October 3, 2007, concluding the primary public offering of its units on November 12, 2007.
+The Company’s units (B3: SULA11) have been traded on the B3 since October 5, 2007 and are included in the portfolios of the following indices: Differentiated Corporate Governance index – IGC and Differentiated Tag-Along index – ITAG.
+SulAmérica is also a component of FTSE4GOOD Index Series, an important index to measure the performance of companies demonstrating strong Environmental, Social and Governance (ESG) practices.

 The Company constantly searches for new measures to enhance communication with financial markets and investors, as well as ensure transparency through public meetings and a calendar of annual corporate events.
 Further, in order to advise the Board of Directors, the Governance and Disclosure Committee was created in part to monitor and supervise obligations established in the Level 2 Regulation adopted by the Company.